LordPixma/StudioManager/README-NEW.md

 chmod -R u+rwX "$HOME/Library/Preferences/.wrangler"
 ```

+Permanent backend on Cloudflare:
+- Set up a Named Tunnel for a stable API hostname that forwards to your Flask server on localhost.
+- See `DEPLOYMENT.md` → “Permanent API on Cloudflare (Named Tunnel)”.

 #### Backend API
 - Host Flask API (Heroku, Railway, DO, AWS, etc.) and point `API_ORIGIN` at it.